Paragon School of Sporting Master Instructor, Coach and Mental Trainer, U. S.

 Peter Harris, U.K. - Guild of Shooting Instructors, BASC Staff Tutor, Senior Coach & Assessor, CPSA Instructor

-Dan Schindler has spent his entire life studying and participating in the various facets of shotgunning.
+Dan Schindler spent his entire life studying and participating in the various facets of shotgunning.
 Aside from his exemplary credentials as a Sporting Clays and Wingshooting Instructor and writer, he received his gun fitting training from Peter and Wendy Crabtree originally from the West London Shooting School, U.K. As time permits, Dan competes in local, state and national competitions.

 Dan's clear, concise coaching is easy to understand and implement.
 Whether you've just gotten into the sport, shoot for fun or are an advanced competitor, Dan can take you TO THE NEXT LEVEL.